Question: What do the following things have in common?

 The Result: The utilities are getting away with murder—literally.

 California’s devastating wildfires set the stage for the CPUC to provide Pacific Gas & Electric (PG&E) a $6 billion bailout assist.
 Next, the CPUC will pass tens of billions in fire liability costs onto the public—propping up a monopoly utility the courts have found to be criminally negligent.

 These actions are just the latest in a long line of CPUC failures to protect the interests of the people of California.
 They also coincide with the CPUC’s latest attack—in a long string of attacks—on Community Choice energy, the state’s expanding alternative to the monopoly utility model.

 The CPUC recently approved a huge increase in a fee charged to the 11 million customers of Community Choice energy programs.
 The fee, called the Power Charge Indifference Adjustment (PCIA), makes Community Choice customers pay for “departing load” costs incurred by the monopoly utilities.
-These costs are due to above-market prices the utilities have voluntarily and unnecessarily paid for electricity, which they then sell at a loss whenever customers switch to more attractive Community Choice programs.
+These costs are due to above-market prices the utilities have voluntarily and unnecessarily paid for electricity, which they have to sell on the market at a loss whenever customers switch to more attractive Community Choice programs.